Sign up for a safety education course

 Cost of course

-Boat operators now have two convenient online methods to receive boat safety certification through Internet web courses.
+Boat operators now have convenient online methods to receive boat safety certification through internet courses.

-- BoaterExam [exit DNR]: This new course is suitable for boaters of any age and reading skills because students can choose to hear the material as well as see it.
-The course features many eye-catching animations and the ability for students to "bookmark" where they are, making it easier to return to complete the course later.
+• BoaterExam [exit DNR]: This course is suitable for boaters of any age and reading skills because students can choose to hear the material as well as see it.
+The course features hundreds of rich engaging boating videos and animations and the ability for students to "bookmark" where they are, making it easier to return to complete the course later.
 This course takes a minimum of three hours to complete.
+From a laptop to mobile phone to tablet, choose when and where to take your boating course with this mobile-friendly online course.

 Hunting